namine92/namine92.github.io/content/cms/index.md

 **Admin** - Administrators also have access to types, categories and users management, network visualisation and app configuration.

+**Regarding the transition to MapsIndoors CMS 3.0**
+If you are using the CMS to manage push messaging or beacons you have to continue using the previous CMS version.
+The same applies in the event of having unpublished changes in your CMS.
+Please publish them in the previous version before starting to use the new version.
+Editors roles of the previous CMS version will need to have their roles updated by an admin, on the "users" page before they can access the new CMS.
+[Click here to access the previous CMS version](https://cms-legacy.mapsindoors.com/)
+.

 **Logging In**

 Visit [cms.mapsindoors.com](https://cms.mapsindoors.com/)